 Know that your vulnerability can be your strength

 Often we think that you can earn respect by never showing weakness

 People will forgive you and even try to help you if you’re honest about a mistake.

 What makes people angry or disappointed in you is when you do things to avoid telling the truth.

-When you’re feeling scared, hurt, or humiliated, but you’re still in cover-up mode because you’re afraid of losing another person’s respect, here’s what happens: You don’t feel understood because they can’t understand you.
+When you’re feeling scared, hurt, or humiliated, but you aren’t honest because you’re afraid of losing another person’s respect, here’s what happens: You don’t feel understood because they can’t understand you.
 They don’t have a clue about what’s going on with you.

 The person whose respect you’re worried about losing (a parent, a boss, a partner) can’t mirror your distress and understand it

 When you become vulnerable and find the courage to say, “I’m afraid” or “I don’t know how to go through this”, the other person will mirror your true feelings.

 The person will know how bad you feel.
 As a result, he/she will want to help you get rid of the pain.